mohammad-mehdi-mohammadi/angular-submit-form-along-auto-save/README.md

-- **Declare submit**: when user clicks on submit button `formSubscription` subscription will be unsubscribed, after service response will be set again.
+- **Submit declaration**: when user clicks on submit button `formSubscription` subscription will be unsubscribed, it will be set again after service response.

 `````angularjs